EASS-HIT-PART-A-2022-CLASS-III/FactoryManagement/README.md

 <h1 align="center">__________________________________________________________</h1>

 ### Introduction:
-Sales and Inventory management application is a web system that helps businesses manage their inventory in a streamlined and efficient manner.<br/>
+This Inventory management application is a web system that helps businesses manage their inventory in a streamlined and efficient manner.<br/>
 The application would typically have features such as managing inventory levels.
 The goal of the application is to improve inventory management to maximize profitability and minimize waste.
 * Backend using python 3.9 & FastAPI
 * Frontend using React